Before you go…

 - Do not fall victim to ‘entrepreneurial’ traffic officers who may stop you along the road for speeding and offer you pay a reduced spot cash fine.
 It is illegal to pay cash to a traffic officer and all you need to do is say that you will prefer to pay at the police station and ask for their badge number – this will usually stop them from following through.

-- South African Rand can be purchased before you holiday or you can easily draw cash at any of the bank machines or exchange funds at a forex outlet – there is at the airport and also in all major towns.
+- You can purchase South African Rand before you holiday.
+However, you can also easily draw cash.
+You can do this at any of the bank machines or exchange funds at a forex outlet.
+There is at the airport and also in all major towns.

-- Major credit cards (Master/Visa) are accepted country wide, however when travelling to smaller remote areas do have some cash available as the chances are less likely for there to be a credit card facility.
+- You can use major credit cards (Master/Visa) country wide, however when travelling to smaller remote areas do have some cash available as the chances are less likely for there to be a credit card facility.

-- Petrol stations are slowly starting to accept credit and debit cards as payment for fuel, however it is recommended to always ask before filling up and to have some cash on hand.
+- The Petrol stations nowadays do accept credit and debit cards as payment for fuel.
+However it is recommended to always ask before filling up and to have some cash on hand.

-- Some of the highways are tolled and frustratingly they only accept SA cards as payment so you will need to have cash with you to pay for these.
+- Some of the highways are tolled and frustratingly they only accept SA cards as payment.
+For this reason, you will need to have cash with you to pay for these.
 Fees vary from R5 – R50 depending which road.